 A typical error in less skilled players is calling too much instead of folding or even raising.
 A weak player may decide to call on all-in bet before the flop with JQ, or call a bet on the flop when he catches a middle pair and show many more signs of this ‘incorrect’ play.

-Of course, this kind of ‘strategy’ is accepted well by their stronger opponents since it lets them profit on their higher level skills.
+Of course, stronger opponents accepted this kind of ‘strategy’ well.
+It lets them profit on their higher level skills.
 Yet in poker, sometimes a player may win even when he/she plays a hand contrary to the most fundamental rules of strategy.

 This means that from time to time the weak player beats the stronger player as the cards come out against all odds.

 So maybe if you find yourself giving bad beats to other players rather often, you might want to consider altering your poker strategy a bit.